VinceStaL/premium_calc/architecture_document.md

 3. **Data Protection**
    - Excel files should be properly secured in production
    - Consider encryption for sensitive data

+4. **Container Security**
+   - Use minimal base images to reduce attack surface
+   - Don't run containers as root
+   - Scan images for vulnerabilities

 ## Future Enhancements